Skip to main content

 Introduction

-If a patient is in the last weeks or days of life it is helpful if ‘just in case’ (JIC) anticipatory medication for end of life symptom control is available so they can be given if required without unnecessary delay.
+If a patient is in the last weeks or days of life it is helpful if ‘just in case’ (JIC) anticipatory medication for symptom control is available so they can be given if required without unnecessary delay.
 JIC prescribing includes the most important medicines which might be required to manage predictable and distressing symptoms, or in the event that the patient cannot manage necessary oral medications.

 If significant bleeding can be anticipated, it is usually best to discuss the possibility with the patient and their family.
-Ensure carers at home have an emergency contact number and an anticipatory care plan is in place and all professionals and services involved are aware of the care plan, including out-of-hours services
+Ensure carers at home have an emergency contact number and an anticipatory care plan is in place and all professionals and services involved are aware of the care plan, including out-of-hours services (refer to Out of hours handover guideline).
+Refer to Bleeding guideline for full anticipatory preparation actions and post event management.

 It is appropriate to use this guidance to prescribe anticipatory medicines for patients in all settings.
 Particular care may be required in secure (prison) environments.
 Alternative arrangements may be required in remote and rural locations taking into account ease of access to professional support.